SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 In the next problem, we will see how to handle a situation where the user enters an input other than a number (for example, **`string`** instead of **`int`**) using ** `try-catch` **.

-### Problem: Handling Invalid Numbers with try-catch
+### Problem: Enter Even Number (with Text Input)

-Write a program that checks if a number **n** is even – if it is, print in on the screen.
+Write a program that checks if a number **n** is even – if it is, prints it on the screen.
 Upon entering an **invalid number**, a message appears stating that the input data is not a valid number, and another input data must be made.

 Here is how we can solve the problem:

 * We create an infinite **`while`** loop, for which we set **`true`** as a condition.
 * In the body of the loop:
 	* We create a **`try-catch`** construction.
-	* In the **`try`** block, we write the programming logic for reading the user input, parsing it to a number, and then check for an even number.
+	* In the **`try`** block, we write the programming logic for reading the user input, parsing it to a number, and then checking for an even number.
 	* If **the number is even**, we print it and exit the loop (with **`break`**).
 The program is done, and it ends.
-	* If **the number is odd**, we print a message that an even number is required, without exiting the loop (since we want to repeat the step with entering input data).
+	* If **the number is odd**, we print a message that an even number is required, without exiting the loop (since we want to repeat the step by entering input data).
 	* If we **catch an exception** upon executing the **`try`** block, we write a message for an invalid input number, and the loop is repeated because we do not explicitly exit it.

 Here is a sample implementation of the described idea: